Impact123/AutoExecConfig/README.md

 	}

 ## Notes
-* Don't put spaces between cvarvalues, else the validation failes which results in endless appending
+* Don't put spaces between cvarvalues, else the validation failes which results in endless appending.
-* The search by default is case sensitive
+* The search by default is case sensitive.
+* Convars with a FCVAR_DONTRECORD flag will be skipped by the appender.
+* The cleaner will format your file the way autoexecconfig does, 2 spaces after informations, 1 after cvars.